w3c/market-data-odrl-profile/Dataset-Time.md

 Tick-by-tick

 **Definition**
-Any and every change in value is provided in an update.
+Each and every change in value is provided in an update.

 **Type**
 ```dprod:SampleFrequency```